maxyoung94/maxmedia-js-app-demo/README.md

 Supports Babel transpiling so ES6 is used where possible.
 Using babel-node in the npm scripts.

 Uses Webpack to bundle dependencies.
+Bundles JS and CSS + SASS etc.
+I'm using Sourcemaps to help debug the live code after transpiling and bundling.

+ESLint helps catch mistakes and enforce best practices.
+I am using the recommended settings for simplicity.
+I use ESLint Watch to add watching capabilites to my linting process.
+Added a linting script in npm scripts.